 7. Find What Works for You

-Ultimately, every learner is different – and you will need to find the notetaking strategy that works best for you.
+Ultimately, every learner is different – and you will need to figure out how to write good nursing notes. .
 Here are some other suggestions from our Facebook community – those who have been there and done that:

 - “I loved the SuperNote app when I was in nursing school.” – Lisa F.